 Step 1: Meet the requirements to become a professional truck driver.

-To drive a Commercial Motor Vehicle (CMV) and be hired by a professional company, you will need to meet certain requirements.
+You will need to meet certain requirements in order to drive a Commercial Motor Vehicle (CMV) and be hired by a professional company.

 Be at least 21 years old.